metaleap/zentient/zdbg-vsc/proto/readme.md

 	Body struct {

-		// The type of the new value.
-Typically shown in the UI when hovering over the value.
-		Type string `json:"type,omitempty"`

-		// If variablesReference is > 0, the new value is structured and its children can be retrieved by passing variablesReference to the VariablesRequest.
-		VariablesReference int64 `json:"variablesReference,omitempty"`

 		// The number of named child variables.
 		// The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
 		NamedVariables int64 `json:"namedVariables,omitempty"`